localsoftware/localcode_rhino6/YAK_install.md

 ------------------

-Steps to compile the LocalCode plugin:
+# Steps to compile the LocalCode plugin:
 1. Compile the .gha file.
 2. Create the Yak file.
 3. Push to Yak server.

 ------------------

-# 1. Compile the.gha
+## 1. Compile the .gha file:
 To compile the plug-in:
 Write the python code in a GH Python component
-Go to 'tools'
+Go to 'Mode' tab and press 'Copy Compilable Code'